debby-sql/dbt-snowflake-observability/README.md

-# debby
+# dbt Snowflake observability

 _Better observability for dbt projects built on Snowflake_

-Debby provides near real-time views into your dbt project's health.
-By enriching your query logs with detailed information about which model or test was running, it's able to extract that metadata into a single table with a rich summary of your whole project.
+This dbt package provides near real-time views into your dbt project's health, including tables for model status and test status.
+Currently it only supports dbt projects using Snowflake.

 ## Install